http://finerworks.com/blog/theo/an-artists-guide-to-digital-printing/photographing-your-artwork.aspx

 If you can include a gray scale strip (will have several squares of gray going from white to black) as well as a place ruler above your artwork then you will have some additional referencing tools at your disposal for post photo production.
 You can create your own grayscale meter or print out this one on a white sheet of paper.
 Use the ruler for sizing and the grayscale for adjusting your brightness and contrast levels.

+A grayscale strip will help you check your pictures balance for brightness and contrast.
 On your monitor, you should be able to distinguish all the swatches from white to black.
+Also, the white should all white and black should be all black. |

 Taking Photos of Your Paintings